smiletoeveryone/intstall_raspbian_with_a_monitor/README.md

 # intstall_raspbian_with_a_monitor
 ![](https://github.com/smiletoeveryone/intstall_raspbian_with_a_monitor/blob/master/raspberry_with_a_minitor.jpg)

-1. download boobs from the link below https://www.raspberrypi.org/downloads/noobs/
+1.download boobs from the link below

+https://www.raspberrypi.org/downloads/noobs/

 2.format your sd card as fat32 from your windows 10.